-What is a Fecal Fat Test?
+What Is a Fecal Fat Test?

 Purposes of Fecal Fat Testing

 production in the gallbladder or liver, if your gallbladder was removed

-- production of digestion enzymes in the pancreas
+of digestive enzymes in the pancreas

 functioning of the intestines

 not be able to absorb as much fat as you need to remain healthy and nourished.

-lining caused by an allergy to gluten
+lining caused by an intolerance to gluten

 bowel disease affecting the entire digestive tract

 in thick mucus secretions in the lungs and digestive tract

 - pancreatitis: inflammation of the pancreas

 - cancer: tumors in the pancreas or

 Preparing for Fecal Fat Testing

 return to a normal diet and begin the stool collection process.
 Have the

 Fecal Fat Testing Procedure

 of babies and toddlers with plastic wrap.
 Try to place the plastic in the back

-When you have completed the fecal fat testing, write your name, date, and time on the container.
+child’s) name, date, and time on the container.
 Return the sample container to

 Interpreting the Results of Fecal Fat Testing